yiliu-climate/yiliu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Bio
 I am currently a Postdoctoral Fellow at NOAA Pacific Marine Environmental Laboratory (PMEL), supported by the National Research Council Research Associateship Program.
 I got my PhD degree in 2024 from Ocean University of China, under a joint supervision program with CSIRO Environment at Melbourne Australia.
 My research interests include: (1) tropical Atlantic climate variability, with impacts on hurricanes and regional rainfall; (2) trans-basin climate interaction; (3) socioeconomic impacts of tropical climate variability.
-I have published 10 papers at the high-impact journals in the field, such as Nature Climate Change, Nature Communications, and Nature Reviews Earth & Environment, with 5 papers as the first author.
+I have published 10 papers at the high-impact journals in the field, including Nature Climate Change, Nature Communications, and Nature Reviews Earth & Environment, with 5 papers as the first author.

 # Educations
 - *2018.08 - 2024.06*, Ph.D., Physical Oceanography, Ocean University of China, Qingdao, China